dnokafor/yourfinanceworks/docs/DUAL_LICENSING_STRATEGY.md

 ## Overview

-This document outlines the transition from a Freemium model to a **Dual-Licensing Open Source Strategy** for the Invoice Management System (IMS).
+This document outlines the transition from a Freemium model to a **Dual-Licensing Open Source Strategy** for the {APP_NAME} (IMS).
 This strategy aligns with the goal of open-sourcing the core product under **GPLv3** while sustaining the business through a **Commercial License** for proprietary enterprise modules.

 ---